The Culpepper Family Tree

 fictional Culpeppers you recall from the field of entertainment and

 Daughters.
-Lew Griffin maintains on Rootsweb.com a separate website
+Lew Griffin formerly maintained on Rootsweb.com a separate website

 for the descendants of many female Culpeppers.
-These include descendants of
+These included descendants of

 the daughters and granddaughters of John and Nancy (Gillespie) Culpepper of